All Episodes

 And it still sounds like you're talking through a tin can with a string attached to it and your buddy at the other end.

-Some of them aren't that bad, really.
+Some of them are that bad, really.

-Number two, it affords the greatest privacy of any portable phone made, because of the very nature of digital spread spectrum.
+Number two, it affords the greatest privacy of any portable phone made because of the very nature of digital spread spectrum.

-Should somebody be listening to the frequency, or the range of frequencies that you transmit on, they would hear nothing.
+Should somebody be listening to the frequency or the range of frequencies that you transmit on, they would hear nothing.

-No sounds of transmission.
+No human sounds, no sounds of transmission, nothing.

-So, not even the government right now can listen in to these phones.
+So not even the government right now can listen in to these phones.

 They're trying to get a chip in them so that they can.